MA

 Ethics, Reflection and Safeguarding

-To provide students with the tools to think independently, sensitively and critically about the role that ethical values play, and how ethical challenges are negotiated, in work with children and young people.
+You’ll gain the tools to think independently, sensitively, and critically about the role of ethical values and how to navigate ethical challenges when working with children and young people.

 Sport, Play and Outdoor Learning in Youth Work